molero3111/books_api_service/README.md

 The API documentation is on postman, you may find it here: https://www.postman.com/molero3111/workspace/books-api/documentation/9720967-ecb6b09c-1a10-41f0-9c1e-ddc57924699e

+There are two documentation, follow the books API Service documentation, which is the documentation for the API of this project.

 ### Project insights
 - For didactic purposes, a task queue is set up with celery, the only tasks it processes in the project is the update of published_books in author model, using django signals and events as well.